markusgrotz/python3-armarx/docs/installation.rst

 Installation
 ============

-You may install the ArmarX Python either as pypi packages, or from source via axii.
+You may install the ArmarX Python either as a pypi package, or from source.
+When installing from source, which guarantees you to use the most up-to-date version of the code and enables you to contribute to the development of the ArmarX Python code itself, you can choose between a manual installation and an automated installation via axii.

 Option 1: Installation via PyPi Packages:
 -----------------------------------------